unibas-gravis/scalismo-microsite/website/docs/Tutorials/tutorial01.md

-Before we start with writing actual Scalismo code, we import all objects from the Scalismo library, which we will need in this tutorial.
+Before we start with writing actual Scalismo code, we import all objects that we will need in this tutorial.

 ```scala